shinying/Video-Swin-Transformer/README.md

     [--dataset DATASET]
 ```

-Our implementation only supports feature extraction with Swin-B pre-trained on Kinetics 400 or 600.
+This implementation only supports feature extraction with Swin-B pre-trained on Kinetics 400 or 600 and running on a single GPU.
 For example, to extract features of [VATEX](https://eric-xw.github.io/vatex-website/index.html) with Swin-B pre-trained on Kinetics 600,

 ```sh